RodrigoMattosoSilveira/TestDrivenDevelopmentWithGolang/README.md

 - [nodemon](https://nodemon.io/) - a Node utility to monitor for any changes in your source and automatically restart your server; I used to monitor to server, since I get the client monitoring for free from the Angular;
 - [npm-run-all](https://www.npmjs.com/package/npm-run-all) - A CLI tool to run multiple npm-scripts in parallel or sequential.
 - [Proxy To Backend](https://github.com/angular/angular-cli/wiki/stories-proxy) - Used to route BFF requests;
+- [The Go Programming Language source code](https://github.com/adonovan/gopl.io) - with examples in The Go Programming Language book, from which I borrowed profusely.